alexiglaser/MYONN/README.md

 An initial concern is that the R code is about twice as slow as Python code.
 Further profiling of the code shows that it is the last matrix multiplication of the `train` function that is taken up a huge period of time, roughly 80%.
 The code finds the outer product of two vectors; byte compilation, using C++ code or `tcrossprod` didn't quicken the code.
 Two main resons come to mind:

-1) R numbers are float64 so will be slower than Python and Julia's float32s
+1) R numbers are float64 so will be slower than Python and Julia matrices which can be set to float32
 2) The garbage collection done at the end of a for loop in R will slow things down.